a-aleksandrova/photo2sticker/readme.md

-Create your own stickers from photo
+Create your own stickers from photos